About the Ramayana

 The translation chosen for this recording is the Srimad Valmiki Ramayanam, by renowned Indian journalist, N. Raghunathan (Vighneswara Publishing House, India).
 His translation is a literal translation, not a paraphrase, and with his direct and simple style, using rhythmic prose, rather than poetic meter (which often does not translate well), he has captured the essence of the original.
 His translation has also adapted beautifully from the written to spoken word.

 The completion of the Ramayana audio production was a landmark humanities event.
-The Ramayana is one of the most timeless epics in world literature.
-It tells the story of the illustrious hero, Rama, whose mission was to purify the world of ignorance and restore virtue in the world.
-Originally written by the sage, Valmiki, the Ramayana was originally chanted in Sanskrit, the language of ancient India.
-Although estimates of its age vary widely (with a range of 1000 B.C. to 200 B. C.), the exact date of composition of the Ramayana cannot be fixed, since Indian epic literature was transmitted orally, generation after generation.
-The Ramayana is one of the two great epics of Indian culture, along with its companion epic, the Mahabharata.
-Although the Ramayana is a world literature classic and is revered by people of India, Burma, Thailand and Indonesia as the most sacred of epic texts, no one has ever taken the time to read and record the entire unabridged Ramayana in English.
-Beginning his own epic quest Michael Sternfeld undertook the project to record the entire Ramayana as a dramatic reading in English, preserving the essential oral tradition of the epic tale.
-After 7 years in the making, this production is now complete, allowing western listeners to enjoy for the first time the Ramayana as it was meant to be heard.
+Even though the Ramayana is considered a classic in world literature and revered by millions throughout the world, no one has ever taken the time to professionally record the entire unabridged Ramayana of Valmiki.
+Beginning his own epic quest, Michael Sternfeld undertook the project to record the complete Ramayana as a dramatic reading in English, preserving the essential oral tradition of the epic tale.
+Seven years in the making, this 75-hour long production is now complete, allowing western listeners to enjoy for the first time the Ramayana as it was meant to be heard.

-The Ramayana was written in poetry of unsurpassed dramatic power and richness and it contains over 24,000 couplet verses, or slokas, making it the second longest epic poem ever written (after the Mahabharata).
-The translation chosen for this recording is the Srimad Valmiki Ramayanam, by the renowned Indian journalist, N. Raghunathan.
 Volume I, including the first two books of the Ramayana and containing 14 ninety-minute cassettes, was released in January 1998.
 Volume II, including the next three books of the Ramayana and containing 16, 95-minute cassettes, was released in January 2000.
 The third and final volume, containing the final two books of the Ramayana and containing 18, 100-minute audiocassettes, was released November 2004.
-The entire production has been digitally remastered and was released on several MP3 formats in July 2006.
+The entire production has been digitally remastered to highest audiophile standards and was released on several MP3 formats in July 2006.